jennaherdman/student-tutorials/Richard/github-for-linguists-tutorial.md

 As soon as syncing has been completed, the updates to the version you forked are now available online.
 The next question is how to take those modifications and tell me that you want them on my master copy \(seeing as everyone who has forked my version would likely want to see your updates, too\).
 This requires you to make a pull request.
 How do you do that?

 You see in the image above with the sync button how there's also a pull request button?
 If and only if you have actually made some changes, then you can click on the pull request button.
+Once the pull request is made, the person from whom you forked the repository will then have the option to accept or deny the changes you have made.
+If you make additional changes while they are scratching their head, you have to wait for them to make a decision before submitting another pull request \(for that same repository\).
+Anyway, click on the create pull request button, the web version will pop open, fill in some details about the changes you made, and then click on **Create Pull Request**.
+Then you just have to wait.

 <a name="imp"></a>
 ##Implications for Research